 We’ve been told that the meaning of life is 42 but I might just like this answer better.
 Funnily enough, this is related to the idea of succeeding in imitation – why imitate when music is infinite?
 We always look out for musicians who respect that kind of expression in their creations.
 Lord knows Michael Jackson did.

 5. “Make that change.”

 The last line of Man In The Mirror pretty much sums up the whole song and his life’s work.
 After his death, the song entered the charts at #2 a week or so later.
-The message was simple – “if you wanna make the world a better place, take a look at yourself and then make the change”, a similar ethos to one of Gandhi’s many famous quotes.
+The message was simple – “if you wanna make the world a better place, take a look at yourself and then make the change”.
 Whatever you want to be different in the world or your life starts with you making that first change.

 6. “People ask me how I make music.
 I tell them I just step into it.
 It’s like stepping into a river and joining the flow.
 Every moment in the river has its song.”

 Another example of the infiniteness of music.
 Bravado may sell records but you have to respect the art form as it is – an art form, free-flowing and never stopping.
 It may dry up in areas but it’s up to artists to replenish the stream, not quarrel about why it isn’t flowing anymore.
 Don’t let the record execs tell you how you’re harming it.
 Feed the river.